griesbchr/LiDARSim2D/README.md

 ## Description ##

 LiDARSim2D is a simple generic lidar simulator, written in Python.
 It uses radial raytracing to approximate a real lidars sensor output.
-The calculations are done with Special consideration of motion distortion.
+This purly geometric approach doesn't take any other environmental, material or stochastic effects into account.
+The calculations are done with special consideration of motion distortion.
+There are 5 calculation models available to approcimate the real lidar sensors output:
+1. RealSensor: Considers motion distortion effect directly by using the precise ego and target car positions for ray intersection calculaiton.
+This model produced the reference output and is rather computationally expensive.
+2. Model0: This model disreguards motion distortion.
+3. Model1: Used linear interpolation of the ego car position to approximate the RealSensor.
+4. Model2: Used linear interpolation of the ego and target car position to produce better approcximations of the RealSensor.
+5. Model3: Similar to Model2, but considers the motion distortion caused by the  target cars via target vertices interpolation im contrast to Model2 which interpolates just the position.

 LidarSim2D also inclused a GUI implemented in PyQt5 that visualizes the simulation results and set simulation Parameters.
 A framework to generate simple scenarios consisting of static and dynamic polygons is also included.